sysdiglabs/kube-apparmor-manager/README.md

 Follow the [instructions](https://github.com/kubernetes-sigs/krew#installation) to install `krew`.
 Then run the following command:

 ```
-kubectl krew install advise-psp
+kubectl krew install apparmor-manager
 ```

-The plugin will be available as `kubectl advise-psp`.
+The plugin will be available as `kubectl apparmor-manager`.

 ## Configure Environment
 - `SSH_USERNAME`: SSH username to access worker nodes (default: admin)